 U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau (2020)

 Presents national data about child abuse and neglect known to child protective services agencies in the United States during Federal fiscal year 2018.
+The report includes data on responses to reports of maltreatment, child victim and perpetrator demographics, and child fatality rates.
+Additionally, perpetrators' relationship to their victims can be found in Table 5-5.

 Child Welfare Outcomes 2016: Report to Congress